-Returning to Table 5, gcc, go, jpeg, li, and vortex have large FGCI regions (13 to 40 instructions) with many conditional branches enclosed (3 to 4).
+Returning to Table 5, gcc, go, ijpeg, and xlisp have large FGCI regions (13 to 40 instructions) with many conditional branches enclosed (3 to 4).
 The average dynamic region size of FGCI branches is from 1 to 8 instructions smaller than the corresponding static code region.